Three Things You Need to Know Before Getting Your Australia Shipping Quote

-Don’t try and estimate on your own what you are shipping to Australia and the number of boxes you will need.
-Also, don’t trust online moving quote forms that ask you to itemise your shipment.
+Don't try and estimate on your own what you are shipping to Australia and the number of boxes you will need.
+Also, don't trust online moving quote forms that ask you to itemize your shipment.

 You want to meet the person face-to-face and do a walk-through of what you are planning on shipping.

 Firstly, this gives you a chance to interview the company representative and ask questions to suss out how familiar they are with international shipping and their experience with shipping to Australia.
 Australian quarantine is very strict.
 You need to familiarize yourself with what you can and cannot take with you to Australia.

-Easy to do if you have never relocated overseas before as packing for a move from one neighbourhood to another is not the same as packing for a shipping container.
+Easy to do if you have never relocated overseas before as packing for a move from one neighborhood to another is not the same as packing for a shipping container.

 Trust me on this as we made many extra trips to pick up bubble wrap and never seemed to have enough newspaper to make sure all the boxes were packed up tight so that there was no shifting of any items within the box.

 If you are moving with your spouse or long-term partner, both of you should be present for the survey.
 It's just a good idea to have everyone involved present instead of asking one person to be responsible for relaying and explaining all the details later.

 Schedule in-house surveys with three different shipping companies and let them know it.

-Competition between companies can be a good thing for you when it comes down to negotiating price and services.
+Competition between companies can be a good thing for you when it comes down to negotiating prices and services.